tariqs26/tariqs26/README.md

 ### Hi there 👋, I’m Saad
 - 🎓I’m a second year Computer Science student at McMaster University
 - 🔭 I’m currently working on an app to track job applications, and a Linked List visualizer
-- 🌱 I’m currently learning mySQL, next.js, prisma, tailwind and trpc
+- 🌱 I’m currently learning MySQL, Next.js, Prisma and Tailwind.
 - 📫 Feel free to reach out to me on <a href=https://www.linkedin.com/in/saad-tariq-cs/ target=_blank>LinkedIn</a>
 - 💬 Ask me about anything related to web development